dotnet/iot/Documentation/raspi-i2c.md

 Aborted
 ```

+**Note**: In rare cases, you might see the above exception during normal operation of a device as well.
+Adding retries might solve the issue.

 See at the end if you want to write your own I2C scanner and find the correct device address.

 ## Enabling I2C